ArmoredTurtle/AFC-Klipper-Add-On/documentation/index.md

 ## Overview

-The AFC-Klipper-Add-On is a powerful tool designed to enhance the functionality of your automated filament changer system.
+The AFC-Klipper-Add-On is a powerful tool designed to enhance the functionality of your multicolor system.
 It provides a seamless integration with Klipper, allowing for advanced control and monitoring of your 3D printing process while using multiple filaments.
 This documentation will guide you through the installation, configuration, and usage of the AFC-Klipper-Add-On, ensuring you can make the most of its features.

 This documentation is intended for users who are familiar with Klipper and have a basic understanding of 3D printing